GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 --------------------

 The RGP file captured for a frame of the above application contains many user markers.
-The user markers can be seen in the “Event timing” and “Pipeline state” views when you choose the “Group by User Marker” option as shown below.
+The user markers can be seen in the "Event timing" and "Pipeline state" views when you choose the "Group by User Marker" option as shown below.

 .. image:: media_rgp/rgp_user_markers_1.png